 - Cash – Cash bonds are accepted at the Kane County Sheriff's Office 365 days-a-year

 between the hours of 7:00 a.m. and 10:30 p.m.
 All individuals posting bond are required to present a form of positive identification.

 - Only cash is accepted.
 Service representatives of the Kane County Sheriff's Office cannot accept money orders, checks, or other forms of currency.

 - Bond must be made in the exact amount of change.
 Service representatives of the Kane County Sheriff's Office cannot accept any denomination over the specified bond amount.

 - Credit or Debit Card – The Kane County Sheriff's Office has contracted with an outside agency, CourtMoney, to handle all credit and/or debit cards transactions.
 Bond can be paid twenty-four (24) hours-a-day, 365 days-a-year using this method.
 If the bond is posted between the hours of 10:30 p.m. and 7:00 a.m., the Detainee release process does not begin until after 7:00 a.m.
 The vendor charges a set service fee to utilize a credit and/or debit cards.
 For additional information regarding the use of credit and/or debit card, please visit the

 Courtmoney Website, or contact their customer service agency at 1-800-352-9870.

 - Other Bond Details

-- In addition to the bond amount there is a Fifty Dollar ($50.00) processing fee.
+- In addition to the bond amount there is a One Hundred Dollar ($100.00) processing fee.
 The processing fee is required for all Detainees that are being "bonded out," and said fee must be paid at the time that the bond is posted.

 - Only the exact bond amount shall be accepted.
 Service representatives at the Kane County Sheriff's Office are not authorized to accept anything over and/or under the specified bond amount.
 The processing fee must be included in the total sum and/or exact amount.